I just completed a 3 mile trail run through the woods at a local park. It was a beautiful morning for a run even though I am not one to enjoy running.

 I’ve discovered two sections of my route where I can do hill sprints once a week.
 There is one point where I must cross over a stream stepping rock to rock.
 I leave the main trail by climbing downhill over rocks to run through some thicker woods.
 Near the finish there is a long hill that I try to sprint up and jog down.
 The cool down is on the flatter part of the trail near the start.

 Your time may be slower than your road time because of the variations in terrain but it also allows you to take in the benefits of outdoor activity.
 Intermittent walking and running is perfectly fine!
 It allows you to take in the scenery and the many benefits of exercising outdoors.
 There is an excellent article by Dr. Mercola on the many benefits of outdoor activity.
-(During Spring, Summer, and Autumn our f(XTC) classes try to stay outside to workout as much as possible!
-Early morning fresh air as the sun rises makes for a great start to the day!)
+(During Spring, Summer, and Autumn our f(XTC) classes tried to stay outside to workout as much as possible!
+Early morning fresh air as the sun rises made for a great start to the day!)

 For your next workout, get outside and take a walk or run through some trails near your home.
 Use your good judgement on the terrain, know your limits and risk tolerance, and enjoy nature!
 It will clear your head and you will feel refreshed!